 The flip side to your love of community is the tendency to retreat away from everyone when you’re feeling blue.

 Like the real crab, you hide in the comfort of your shell when your mood makes human interaction unpalatable.
 On those days, be prepared to make money through work that lets you avoid talking to other people.

-Here are a few resources for work-from-home jobs to suit your mood:
+Here are two resources for work-from-home jobs to suit your mood:

 - Learn to be a bookkeeper, and earn up to $60 an hour helping entrepreneurs run their businesses.
 Bookkeeper Business Launch is a 10-week course to teach you how to start a bookkeeping business.

 - Become a proofreader, and help authors, journalists and academics perfect their copy.
 Proofread Anywhere teaches you the proofreading and business skills you need to get started.

 Kudos for good money habits!
 We love a Penny Hoarder ?